mtulio/provider-certification-tool/docs/troubleshooting-guide.md

 ```bash
 yq -r '.items[].items[].items[] | select (.name=="[sig-arch] Monitor cluster while tests execute").details.failure ' results/plugins/openshift-kube-conformance/sonobuoy_results.yaml
 ```

-#### Do I Need a Dedicated Test Environment <a name="review-needed-dedicated"></a>

-When issues like this arise, you can see error events in the `openshift-provider-certification` namespace (`oc get events -n openshift-provider-certification`) or even missing plugin pods.
-Also, sometimes sonobuoy does not detect the issues ([SPLAT-524](https://issues.redhat.com/browse/SPLAT-524)) and the certification environment will run until the timeout, with unexpected failures.

 #### Cluster Failures <a name="review-cluster-failures"></a>